chriswallace/UltraDAO/about.md

 ### Short-term goals

 We are participating in the [BOTANICA](https://rarible.com/botanica) project by [Liquid Density](https://twitter.com/liquiddensity), as one of the five tessellation factions.
-We will use initial funds to purchase key NFTs within the project that will allow us to advanced our goals and establish dominance over the other factions.
+We will use initial funds to purchase key NFTs within the project that will allow us to advance our goals and establish dominance over the other factions.

 ### Future goals